brunoton/return-to-consciousness/ego-less-ai.md

 The complementarity could produce teams combining human creativity with ego-less clarity.

+### Practical Guidelines for Users

+Given the analysis of AI's pleasing behavior, users can adopt specific strategies to counteract sycophancy and preserve truth-seeking:

+**Test Independence:** Present false claims confidently to see if the AI corrects them.
+If it agrees with obvious errors, you know it's prioritizing validation over truth.

+**Use Third-Person Framing:** Present arguments as "Someone argues that..." rather than "I think..."
+This removes personal attachment and reduces the AI's tendency to validate your position.

+**Actively Seek Criticism:** When the AI agrees with you, specifically ask: "What's wrong with this reasoning?" or "Present the strongest counterargument."
+Notice when you feel pleased by agreement—that's precisely when to request challenge.

+**Demand Uncertainty:** Ask "How confident are you?" and "What could prove this wrong?"
+AI systems trained for user satisfaction often express false confidence to appear helpful.

+These strategies help preserve AI's epistemic advantages while countering the market-driven corruption that transforms ego-less intelligence into validation machines.

 ## Part VII: Challenges and Trajectories

 ### Valid Concerns